Exploring the World

 Students who participate can choose to follow the host school’s daily program or to take part in a wide variety of special programs.
 Participating schools offer special programs in Performing Arts, Culinary Arts, Computer Science, Urban Studies, Agro-Business, Outdoor Education and much more.

 The typical program length is 1-2 weeks.
 Accommodations are provided in host families’ homes.
-Students in 9th to 12th grade are eligible to apply.
+All students are eligible to apply, though some schools in the Network only take high schoolers.
 The cost to the student is usually limited to travel expenses, though in some cases, participation in the special programs incurs additional fees.

 You can learn more about each school’s location and program by visiting the Network’s website, www.netcompsch.org.
-If you are interested in any of the programs and would like to learn more, please contact The Academy’s Network advisor Sabine Mauri.
+If you are interested in any of the programs and would like to learn more, please contact The Academy’s Network advisor Nora Bates Zale.